recurspy/java_io/README.md

 cw - prints number of characters including whitespace c - prints number of characters excluding whitespace
 ```
-2/9/24 ok so this is kinda boring, ima build an API wrapper
+2/9/24 ok so this is kinda boring, ima build an API wrapper (surely thats a good first project... *despair*)